University of South Florida: Seal and colors

+In 1958, President John Allen commissioned a seal for the new university, wanting a symbol that would represent education on a global scale.
 USF's original colors were green, gold, and purple.
 These are also the colors of the Lambda Chi Alpha fraternity, of which President Allen was a member.
 Purple was later dropped and the official colors became just green and gold, but purple accents are visible on some of the older buildings on campus including the administration building which now bears the name of John Allen and his wife, Grace.
 Purple has since returned as a tertiary color for the university, though it has very limited use aside from some of the women's sports teams having purple accents featured on their alternate jerseys.

-As mentioned, the current primary colors of the university are green and gold, though the shades of these colors changed from the original kelly green and yellow to a darker green and vegas gold in the late 1990s.
-Green represents all life on Earth and gold symbolizes the life giving heat and light of the Sun.

 Preeminence

 In 2018, USF was classified as the third Preeminent university in Florida by the state university system.
 For a public institution to achieve a status of preeminence, they must meet or surpass benchmarks in at least 11 of 12 metrics set forth by Florida lawmakers.